Home » How to Select My Trustee

 Based on my personal experience with co-trustees and the challenges that can arise, I understand your concerns.
 Selecting someone solely based on birth order or gender stereotypes may not always be the most appropriate or effective approach.
 When appointing a trustee, it’s important to consider factors such as their financial insight, organizational skills, and, most importantly, the capability to make hard decisions.

 In addition to selecting a trustee, appointing a durable power of attorney is prudent.
 This individual would have the authority to act on your behalf if you were to become mentally or physically incapacitated.
-The durable power of attorney should also be someone you trust implicitly and who will make decisions in your best interests.
+The durable power of attorney should also be someone you trust implicitly.
+One who will make decisions in your best interest.

 To avoid potential conflicts, having open and honest discussions with your family members about your intentions and the reasoning behind your choices can be helpful.
 This can help set clear expectations and potentially alleviate any concerns or misunderstandings that may arise.

-You are wise to consult with an estate planning attorney to ensure that your trust is properly structured and that you have considered all relevant factors when selecting a trustee and durable power of attorney.
-They can provide guidance based on your specific circumstances and help you create a plan that minimizes potential conflicts and stress for your family.
+Consult an estate planning attorney to structure your trust correctly.
+Review all key factors when selecting a trustee and a durable power of attorney.
+An attorney can guide you based on your specific situation.
+They can also help you build a plan that reduces conflict and eases stress for your family.

 Leave a Reply